ryantibs/quantgen/README.md

 - For R <= 3.6.1, you can then follow
   [these instructions](https://www.gurobi.com/documentation/9.0/refman/ins_the_r_package.html)
-  to install the Gurobi R package.
+  to install the `gurobi` R package.

-- For R > 3.6.1, you will have to download the Gurobi R package directly from [this link](https://upload.gurobi.com/gurobiR/gurobi9.0.2_R.tar.gz), and build it yourself.
+- For R > 3.6.1, you will have to download the `gurobi` R package directly from [this link](https://upload.gurobi.com/gurobiR/gurobi9.0.2_R.tar.gz), and build it yourself.
 (It is apparently not yet fully released/supported by Gurobi.)